MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/ucsi.md

     1. The UCSI driver sends a ​ GET_CONNECTOR_STATUS request.
     1. The firmware responds that its Connect Status = 1​ and Connector Partner Type = DFP. ​
 1. The drivers in the USB function stack respond to the enumeration.
-1. The USB connector manager class extension recognizes that the USB function stack has loaded and hence the system is in the wrong state.
-It tells the UCSI driver to send Set USB Operation Role and Set Power Direction Role requests to the firmware.
+1. The USB connector manager class extension recognizes that the USB function stack is loaded, so the system is in the wrong state.
+It tells the UCSI driver to send **Set USB Operation Role** and **Set Power Direction Role** requests to the firmware.
 1. USB Type-C hardware/firmware initiates the role-swap operation with the DFP​.

 ### Detecting a charger mismatch error​ condition